 - Reevaluate your strategies, beliefs, and habits periodically.

 Critical thinking is a skill that you must learn; you’re not born with it.
-To make your journey easier check out the best books on critical thinking, learn from the masters and get inspired to become yourself a master of critical thinking.
+To make your journey a little easier, we’ve gathered the best critical thinking books so you can learn from the masters.
+Get inspired to become a critical thinker in no time!

 The best books on critical thinking:

 Table of Contents

 - 1. Critical Thinking: A Beginner’s Guide to Critical Thinking, Better Decision Making, and Problem Solving – Jennifer Wilson